ESSENTIAL CAREGIVER RESTRICTIONS & REQUIREMENTS

-Anyone meeting one of the limited exceptions for visitation of an in-patient or attending with a patient for an out-patient procedure will be required to provide:
+EFFECTIVE at 12:01 am on March 21st, 2022, any Essential Caregiver of an in-patient or attendance with a patient for an out-patient procedure will be required to provide:

 - Documented proof of their COVID-19 vaccination evidencing 14 days has passed since their second dose of a COVID-19 vaccine.